Representing Car Accident Victims Throughout Central Florida

 - Gather as much evidence as possible — pictures of the scene of the accident, your car, other cars that were involved, clothes you were wearing at the time of the accident and damaged personal belongings.

-The information you document will be a great help to your auto accident attorney.
+The information you document will be a great help to the auto accident attorney.

 What if I’m partly to blame?

-Even if you were partially to blame for the car accident, you may still be eligible for some compensation, so don’t rule out seeking an Orlando personal injury lawyer to find out if you have a case.
-We meet with you to discuss your case and determine the best course of action.
+Even if you were partially to blame for the accident, you may still be eligible for some compensation, so don’t rule out seeking a personal injury lawyer to find out about your situation.
+We will sit down with you to discuss your case and determine the best course of action.
 We may be able to secure an award that includes damages for: